freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/php/sessions/index.md

 session_start();
 ```

+Please note, that when using cookie-based sessions, session_start() must be called before outputing anything to the browser. anything else will result in an error.

 ### Accessing And Setting Data In A Session
 The `$_SESSION['key']` variable is a special type of array (using a browser cookie to determine which session to access).